SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 ### See logs being send to Sumo Logic

-You can use Sumo Logic Mock, to see what data has been send to Sumo Logic.
+You can use Sumo Logic Mock to see what data has been sent to Sumo Logic.
 In order to do that, add the following to your `user-values.yaml`:

 ```yaml
 debug: